Gem-induced trisections of compact PL $4$-manifolds: Trisections induced by colored graphs

 As already pointed out in Section 1, the fundamental result on which our approach to trisections is based on consists in a weak notion of trisection ({\it quasi-trisection}), which arises from colored graphs representing compact $4$-manifolds.
-Then, under suitable conditions, the notion of {\it B-trisection}, actually extending the classical one of trisection, is introduced.
+Then, it becomes quite natural to introduce the notion of {\it B-trisection}, which actually extends the classical one of trisection and gives rise to that of gem-induced trisection.

-We are now able to formalize both the above notions.
+We are now able to formalize the above notions.

 \begin{definition} {\em Let $M^4$ be a compact $4$-manifold with empty (resp. connected) boundary.
-A {\it quasi-trisection} of $M^4$ is a triple $\mathcal T =(H_{0},H_{1},H_{2})$ of $4$-dimensional submanifolds of $M^4$, whose interiors are pairwise disjoint, such that $M^4 = H_{0}\cup H_{1}\cup H_{2}$ and \begin{itemize} \item [(i)] $H_{1},H_{2}$ are $4$-dimensional handlebodies; $H_{0}$ is a $4$-disk \ (resp. is (PL) homeomorphic to $\partial M^4 \times [0,1]$); \item [(ii)] $H_{01}=H_{0}\cap H_{1}$ and $H_{02}=H_{0}\cap H_{2}$ are $3$-dimensional handlebodies; \item [(iii)] $\Sigma (\mathcal T) = H_{0}\cap H_{1}\cap H_{2}$ is a closed connected surface (which is called {\it central surface}). \end{itemize}} \end{definition}
+A {\it quasi-trisection} of $M^4$ is a triple $\mathcal T =(H_{0},H_{1},H_{2})$ of $4$-dimensional submanifolds of $M^4$, whose interiors are pairwise disjoint, such that $M^4 = H_{0}\cup H_{1}\cup H_{2}$ and \begin{itemize} \item [(i)] $H_{1},H_{2}$ are $4$-dimensional handlebodies; $H_{0}$ is a $4$-disk \ (resp. is (PL) homeomorphic to $\partial M^4 \times [0,1]$); \item [(ii)] $H_{01}=H_{0}\cap H_{1}$ and $H_{02}=H_{0}\cap H_{2}$ are $3$-dimensional handlebodies; \item [(iii)] $\Sigma (\mathcal T) = H_{0}\cap H_{1}\cap H_{2}$ is a closed connected surface (which is called {\it central surface}). \end{itemize} }\end{definition}

 \begin{definition} {\em Let $M^4$ be a compact $4$-manifold with empty or connected boundary.
 A {\it B-trisection} of $M^4$ is a quasi-trisection $\mathcal T = (H_{0},H_{1},H_{2})$ of $M^4$ such that $H_{12}=H_{1}\cap H_{2}$ is a $3$-dimensional handlebody, too.}\end{definition}